 SEPTEMBER 27,2017 | MANAGEMENT | By SARA KELLY

-Don’t believe most job candidates are lying to you??
-Findings from a research paper by the University of Massachusetts showed 81% of people have lied about themselves while speaking with employers.
+Don't believe most job candidates are lying to you??
+A research paper by the University of Massachusetts showed that 81% of people have lied about themselves while speaking with employers.

-Scary finding for employers.
+Difficult finding for employers.
 So what are these people lying about?
-Well it ranges from little white lies to big nasty ones!
+Well, it ranges from little white lies to big nasty ones!

 Here are the top 10 lies many candidates will tell you: